-I’ve lived in Denia and Javea for the last seven years after moving from Catalunya.
+I've lived in Denia and Javea for over the last ten years after moving from Catalunya.
 As the Sales Director of Grupo Garcia, I get to spend a lot of time helping people relocate from overseas to this area of Spain.
 I love sharing my love for living in the Marina Alta area of Spain and helping those who are looking to make a move for some Spanish sunshine.

 Please feel free to get in touch if I can help in any way:

 Thank you for the great article with beautiful pictures.

 My husband David and I are planning to relocate to Marina Alta and have heard a lot of great things about friendly locals, delicious gastronomy, tranquility and beauty of Montgo and fun festivities.
 As a soon to be new expats – we really appreciate your education on real estate in Spain.
 David and I won’t hesitate to reach out to you should we have more questions.

 Viktoria and David.